w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 ### Team's experience

 Darwinia has many years of experience in the blockchain cross-chain field.
 We are familiar with various cross-chain approaches, especially those based on light clients.
 We know Polkadot's technology well, our chains and some cross-chain facilities are based on parity's technology.
 We are also very familiar with solidity language.
-The beacon light client we developed with solidity has already run on Darwinia chain.
+The beacon light client we developed with solidity has already run on Darwinia Chain.

 ### Team Code Repos